EIP-Shine/hello-world/README.md

 # hello-world
-This is the branch of the program.
+This is a branch of the program.